malakaispann/raksh/README.md

 A Python library providing opinionated types and logic for handling operation results.
 Instead of the traditional exception-throwing approach, Raksh enables contextual information sharing about results while promoting safe programming practices.

+**Archived** : Run `make benchmark`.
+The "results" approach is significantly slower in both success and failure cases.
+Guess this will just serve as an example project.

 ## Tech Stack
 - [Python](https://www.python.org/) - The one and only
 - [UV](https://docs.astral.sh/uv/) - Fast, reliable Python package management